hmito/esj73web/about_en.md

 Free Wi-Fi is available at both venues.
 Please note that the quality or availability of the wireless network on the day of the event is not guaranteed.

 - **Yoshida-South Campus, Kyoto University:** [eduroam](https://www.eduroam.jp/en) is generally available throughout the venue.
 Participants with an eduroam account may use this service.
+Please note that even if you do not have an eduroam account, the conference organizers will not provide any special assistance.
 - **Kyoto International Conference Center (ICC Kyoto):** Free Public Wi-Fi \([ICCK_Public_WiFi](https://www.icckyoto.or.jp/en/facility-2/free-wifi/)\) is available throughout the venue.
 Please note that each connection session is limited to 60 minutes.

 *This information is provided for reference regarding venue facilities only.
 The conference organizers cannot accommodate any requests or inquiries regarding Wi-Fi connectivity.*